eesayas/object-detection/README.md

-# object-detection
+# Tensorflow Object Detection Shell

-An object detection course that uses machine learning
+## Setup The Shell

-## Creating and activating a python virtual environment
+### 1. Creating and activating a python virtual environment

 ```
 # We may not need to run this